-Availability & Restrictions
+Availability and Restrictions

-A base license token will allow to use up to 4 cores without any additional tokens.
+Currently, there are in total 25 ANSYS CFD base license tokens and 68 HPC tokens for academic users.
+These base tokens are shared by available ANSYS CFD related projusts (see "Academic Research -> ANSYS Academic Research CFD" in this table for details).
+These HPC tokens are shared with all ANSYS products we have at OSC.
+A base license token will allow CFX to use up to 4 cores without any additional tokens.
 If you want to use more than 4 cores, you will need an additional "HPC" token per core.
-For instance, a serial CFX job with 1 core will need 1 base license token while a parallel CFX job with 8 cores will need 1 base license token and 4 HPC tokens.
+For instance, a serial CFX job with 1 core will need 1 base license token while a parallel CFX job with 12 cores will need 1 base license token and 8 HPC tokens.

 - Ensure that your SSH client software has X11 forwarding enabled

-- Connect to either the Oakley or Glenn system
+- Connect to Oakley system

-qsub -I -X -l walltime=1:00:00 -l software=fluent+1
+qsub -I -X -l nodes=1:ppn=12 -l walltime=1:00:00 -l software=fluent+1

 Once the interactive job has started, run the following commands to setup and start the CFX GUI:

 Non-interactive Batch Job (Serial Run Using 1 Base Token)